FactoryBoy/factory_boy/docs/reference.rst

     .. attribute:: rename

-        Sometimes, a model expect a field with a name already used by one of :class:`Factory`'s methods.
+        Sometimes, a model expects a field with a name already used by one of :class:`Factory`'s methods.

         In this case, the :attr:`rename` attributes allows to define renaming